sxdny/sxdny.github.io/src/pages/posts/user-churn-post.md

 )
 ```

-With this table, we will get a table with the following data:
+If we select the content inside, we would get the following table:

 |month | year |
 |-----|------|